Bug #10874

 But I'm not complaining that the human controls are backwards.
 I'm complaining that there's not reason the SAS stability couldn't adapt to a different orientation of the control part.
 In other words, just because I'm driving my car in reverse (e.g. maybe for parking) doesn't mean the "keep a straight line" option could not work.

-#4 Updated by Daveroski over 7 years ago
+#4 Updated by Daveroski about 8 years ago

 Your engine unfortunately is facing the opposite direction and when the SAS of your upside down pod says I'm going too far in this direction, the engine thinks that it needs to swivel to compensate and in doing so swivels the wrong way.
 A minor adjustment quickly turns into a major one and eventually it seems like the craft is 'trying' to right itself however it is only being turned by the erroneous information of the reversed command orientation.

-#5 Updated by Daveroski over 7 years ago
+#5 Updated by Daveroski about 8 years ago

 Having just made a test myself only using the 'Reliant' engine instead, I found that SAS could hold it and even allowed me to steer right up until drag caused a problem.
 Drag pulled on one side of the ship but the upside down capsule responded to that force in the only directions it knows.
 This of course pulled it further into the drag and the flight was shortly over.